Lob's website experience is not optimized for Internet Explorer.

 Key metrics to track

-• Response rate: Percentage of recipients who take any action after receiving your mail
+• Response rate: Percent of recipients who take any trackable action.

-• Conversion rate: Percentage who complete your desired outcome, like making a purchase
+• Conversion rate: Percent of responders who complete the desired action.

 Continuous improvement through feedback